david-pfx/Andl/Readme.txt

 Andl has a built-in capability to generate Thrift interfaces, and the Andl.Thrift project is a Thrift server.

-The Thrift folder contains samples for the Thrift implementation.
+The ThriftTest folder contains samples for the Thrift implementation.

 BUILDING ANDL
 =============